3n0ugh/Python-Notes/16-Builtin Functions.md

    - Show function's methods.

 - divmod():
-   - That function gives quotient and remainder of division process.
+   - That function gives the quotient and remainder of the division process.

 - enumerate():
    - We can sort and enumerate characters with that function.

 - exit():
-   - We can exit from working program with that function.
+   - We can exit from the working program with that function.

 - help():
-   - It include information about python and we can call with help function.
+   - It includes information about python and, we can call with help function.

 - id():
    - That function shows identification of characters.

 - input():
-   - We can take data from user with that function.
+   - We can take data from users with that function.

 - format():
    - That function working as .format() method of strings but more extensive.